Analog computer: Precursors

 The slide rule was invented around 1620–1630, shortly after the publication of the concept of the logarithm.
 It is a hand-operated analog computer for doing multiplication and division.
 As slide rule development progressed, added scales provided reciprocals, squares and square roots, cubes and cube roots, as well as transcendental functions such as logarithms and exponentials, circular and hyperbolic trigonometry and other functions.
-Aviation is one of the few fields where slide rules are still in widespread use, particularly for solving time–distance problems in light aircraft.
+Slide rules have been largely rendered obsolete by electronic calculators, though purpose-built variants persist in some niches, notably the E6-B flight computer for pilot training.

 In 1831–1835, mathematician and engineer Giovanni Plana devised a perpetual-calendar machine, which, through a system of pulleys and cylinders, could predict the perpetual calendar for every year from AD 0 (that is, 1 BC) to AD 4000, keeping track of leap years and varying day length.

 The tide-predicting machine invented by Sir William Thomson in 1872 was of great utility to navigation in shallow waters.
 It used a system of pulleys and wires to automatically calculate predicted tide levels for a set period at a particular location.

 The differential analyser, a mechanical analog computer designed to solve differential equations by integration, used wheel-and-disc mechanisms to perform the integration.
 In 1876 James Thomson had already discussed the possible construction of such calculators, but he had been stymied by the limited output torque of the ball-and-disk integrators.
 Several systems followed, notably those of Spanish engineer Leonardo Torres Quevedo, who built various analog machines for solving real and complex roots of polynomials; and Michelson and Stratton, whose Harmonic Analyser performed Fourier analysis, but using an array of 80 springs rather than Kelvin integrators.
 This work led to the mathematical understanding of the Gibbs phenomenon of overshoot in Fourier representation near discontinuities.
 In a differential analyzer, the output of one integrator drove the input of the next integrator, or a graphing output.
 The torque amplifier was the advance that allowed these machines to work.
 Starting in the 1920s, Vannevar Bush and others developed mechanical differential analyzers.